|Approved by:||Board of Trustees|

 Individuals who are not comfortable using the foregoing reporting channels may make a report anonymously through The Catholic University of America's Compliance and Ethics Helpline (toll free at tel.
 (855) 350-9396, or online at www.thecatholicuniversityofamerica.ethicspoint.com).
-The Helpline is administered by a third-party vendor (not the University).
+The Helpline is a safe and confidential reporting mechanism for reporting suspected ethical misconduct anonymously, and is administered by a third-party vendor (not the University).
 All reports forwarded by the third-party vendor to the Chief Ethics and Compliance Officer are investigated per University procedure.

 III.
 Retaliation Prohibited

 It is prohibited to discharge, demote, suspend, threaten, harass, intimidate or otherwise retaliate against an individual in the terms or conditions of employment or educational opportunity based on:

 - An individual's good faith report of ethical misconduct, or the good faith report of another person made on that individual's behalf;